gohugoio/hugo/docs/content/extras/builders.md

     $ hugo new relative/path/to/content

 This assumes it is being run from your working directory and the content path starts from your content directory.

-I typically keep two different terminals open, one to run `hugo server --watch`, and another to use the builders to create new content.
+Now, Hugo watches your content directory by default and rebuilds your entire website if any change occurs.